 Labor Data Hits a Speed Bump

 As we pointed out last week, Easter week is notoriously choppy from a data standpoint so investors should take the data with a grain of salt.
 Based on this distortion, we've seen significant volatility in the data in the last couple weeks.
-For instance, on a year-over-year NSA basis, this week claims were up 5.1% as compared with down 8.3% in the prior week.
-The 4-week rolling average, the better measure, showed a decelerating rate of improvement, moving to -8.2% from -10.9% on a year-over-year basis.
+For instance, on a y/y NSA basis, this week claims were up 5.1% as compared with down 8.3% in the prior week.
+The 4-week rolling average, the better measure, showed a decelerating rate of improvement, moving to -8.2% from -10.9% on a y/y basis.

-We're not overly concerned by the sudden deterioration in this week's print as the ADP number for April was reasonably strong and the Challenger report, while up slightly month-over-month, was in-line with recent trends.
+We're not overly concerned by the sudden deterioration in this week's print as the ADP number for April was reasonably strong and the Challenger report, while up slightly m/m, was in-line with recent trends.
 That said, should we see a continuation of this week's print in next week's data that would be more disconcerting.